 Certainly, I decided to go Gandikota also called as “the Grand Canyon of India“.
 I checked with my colleague Sansar Verma if he can join me on this trip since I found him “like minded” and it worked out with him also.
 So we planned to go very next day.

 A two day camping road trip started on Saturday early morning to cover some places on the way.
 I took my Vento and started our journey @ 4am, we packed up all the necessary things to cook, eat, sleep, walk in the dark and survive in any kind of weather which gandikota will surprise us with.

-It was month of March and not so hot but when we reached Belum Caves it was very sunny and hot for the March, we took refreshments 🙂.
+It was the month of March and not so hot but when we reached Belum Caves it was very sunny and hot for March, we took refreshments 🙂.

 The entrance pit was originally much smaller than what one sees today.
-It has been broadened as part of development of the caves to install the staircase to allow visitors to descend and ascend easily.
+It has been broadened as part of the development of the caves to install the staircase to allow visitors to descend and ascend easily.

 There is a sizeable Buddha statue near the caves.
 One of the caverns at Belum is known as the “Meditation Hall”, which was used by Buddhist monks.
 Relics of the Buddhist period were found here.